Overview

 Pagination

-parameter to specify the number of entries in each page.
+parameter with the number of entries in each page.

 In pagination mode, your entries will be scoped (in the example, we’re scoping them into the posts